IGT Toscana Rosato

 Depth and complexity with a long length and warm oxidative notes.

-Bizzarria Rosato pairs beautifully with fish courses and seafood.
+Bizzarria Rosato pairs beautifully with any kind of seafood.

 Since 2017 Poggio Torselli adopted organic farming methods and grows its grapes accordingly with biodynamic viticulture practises.

-Bizzarria (Citrus Aurantium) is a rare citrus fruit (a graft between Sour Orange and the Florentine Citron) that grows in the stunning Italian Renaissance Garden of Poggio Torselli.
+Bizzarria (Citrus Aurantium) is a rare citrus fruit (a graft between Sour Orange, Lemon and Citron) that grows in the stunning Italian Renaissance Garden of Poggio Torselli.